 Haghpat Monastery, Armenia

-One of the most ancient sights of Lori, Haghpat Monastery was built in the 10th through 13th centuries.
+One of the most ancient attractions of Lori, Haghpat Monastery was built in the 10th through 13th centuries.
 Haghpat Monastery was once one of the largest centres of science, with a rich collection of manuscripts.
 It had premises for copying library manuscripts, plus cafeterias and universities.
 Of all the structures only the main church of St. Nishan (967-991) with sculptural images on the outside and frescos (13th-14th centuries) inside, St. Gregory Church (1005), the small dome church of St. Astvatsatsin (12th-13th centuries), the 13th-century cafeteria, the 13th-century book depository, the belfry (1245), and khachkars have survived.

 All structures were made from stones in accordance with the strict rules of temple architecture.
 Small niches were made so that the stones fit together like puzzle pieces, which helped keep the churches standing during an earthquake (though earthquakes have still caused major damage).
 Small architectural details, like triangles around the cupolas in the center of buildings and some remaining faint frescoes, are the main decoration.
 Overall, the spare beauty was meant to keep the monks from getting distracted, and to keep the focus on God.
 Even the location of the monastery, only halfway up the hill rather than at the top, was a gesture of humility.